vpinball/libdmdutil/README.md

 SaveSettings = 0

 [ZeDMD-WiFi]
-# ZeDMD WiFi enabled?
+# Set to 1 if ZeDMD-WiFi is available.
 Enabled = 0
-# ZeDMD WiFi IP address, you must fill this in for WiFi to work
+# Enter your ZeDMD WiFi IP address here
 WiFiAddr =
-# ZeDMD Wifi Port number, you can leave this empty and it will default to 3333
+# Set the ZeDMD WiFi Port number, you can leave this empty and it will default to 3333
 WiFiPort = 3333

 [Pixelcade]